30 DAY SECURITY CHALLENGE

 Use a new, secure browser.
 Set it as default browser.
 Port existing bookmarks.
 Set up auto updates for browser.
 Set home page as privacy friendly search site.
 Delete any details saved in browser.

-DAY 16: Set Up Privacy and Security Extensions
+DAY 16: Set Up Privacy & Security Extensions

 DAY 17: AI & Infosec